-Beyond the data: Understanding the impact of COVID-19 on BAME groups
+Beyond the data: Understanding the impact of COVID-19 on Black Asian and Minority Ethnic (BAME) communities

 About Public Health England

 Public Health England exists to protect and improve the nation's health and wellbeing, and reduce health inequalities.
 We do this through world-leading science, research, knowledge and intelligence, advocacy, partnerships and the delivery of specialist public health services.
 We are an executive agency of the Department of Health and Social Care, and a distinct delivery organisation with operational autonomy.
 We provide government, local government, the NHS, Parliament, industry and the public with evidence-based professional, scientific and delivery expertise and support.